Rett syndrome: Cause

-Genetically, Rett syndrome (RTT) is caused by mutations in the gene MECP2 located on the X chromosome (which is involved in transcriptional silencing and epigenetic regulation of methylated DNA), and can arise sporadically or from germline mutations.
+Genetically, Rett syndrome (RTT) is often caused by mutations in the gene MECP2 located on the X chromosome (which is involved in transcriptional silencing and epigenetic regulation of methylated DNA), and can arise sporadically or from germline mutations.
 In less than 10% of RTT cases, mutations in the genes CDKL5 or FOXG1 have also been found to resemble it.
-Rett syndrome is initially diagnosed by clinical observation, but the diagnosis is definitive when there is a genetic defect in the MECP2 gene.
+Rett syndrome is initially diagnosed by clinical observation, and is commonly associated with a genetic defect in the MECP2 gene.

-It has been argued that Rett syndrome is in fact a neurodevelopmental condition as opposed to a neurodegenerative condition.
-One piece of evidence for this is that mice with induced Rett Syndrome show no neuronal death, and some studies have suggested that their phenotypes can be partially rescued by adding functional MECP2 gene back when they are adults.
+A 2021 study by scholars based at Scottish universities states that Rett syndrome is in fact a neurodevelopmental condition as opposed to a neurodegenerative condition.
+One piece of evidence for this is that mice with induced Rett syndrome show no neuronal death, and some studies have suggested that their phenotypes can be partially rescued by adding functional MECP2 gene back when they are adults.
 This information has also helped lead to further studies aiming to treat the disorder.

 Sporadic mutations

-In at least 95% of Rett syndrome cases, the cause is a de novo mutation in the child.
-That is, it is not inherited from either parent.
-Parents are generally genotypically normal, without a MECP2 mutation.

-In cases of the sporadic form of RTT, the mutated MECP2 is thought to derive almost exclusively from a de novo mutation on the male copy of the X chromosome.
+In at least 95% of Rett syndrome cases, the cause is a de novo mutation in the child, almost exclusively from a de novo mutation on the male copy of the X chromosome.
 It is not yet known what causes the sperm to mutate, and such mutations are rare.